-Then put it in a separate container and pop it in the freezer, for at least 3-4 more hours.
-Again, overnight would be great, too.
+Then put it in a separate container and pop it in the freezer, for about 2 more hours.
+I usually like to leave mine in overnight.

 And you're ready to indulge.
 In semi-healthyish ice cream.
-That is basically the prettiest color ever ever.
+Blueberry cheesecake ice cream that is basically the prettiest color ever ever.
 And doesn't taste lower-fat in any way, shape, or form.

-The flavor of the ice cream wasn’t overly cheesecake-y but the creaminess was all there.
+The flavor of the ice cream isn't overly cheesecake-y but the creaminess is all there.
 What I'm trying to say is that even if you're not a cheesecake lover, you'll still swoon for this.
 But if you are a cheesecake lover, you might die over it.
 In a good way.

 Though the graham cracker pieces weren't in the original recipe, I kinda feel like they're crucial.
 They add an extra bit of sweetness and a little bit more substance to the dessert.